pydio/pydio-doc-admin-guide/1_quick_start/7_troubleshooting.md

 This is bound to the part of the session mechanism that resides in the browser, on client side.
 To solve the issue, get rid of all cookie for this site and refresh the page.

+### I locked my user

+You can unlock the admin or any user with the CLI (assuming that you have access on the server), run the following command `./cells user unlock -u <username>`.

+### I forgot the password of a user

+Once again with the CLI (assuming that you have access on the server), you can run `./cells user set-pwd -u <username> -p <new password>`

 ## Cells Sync

 ### Cannot list workspaces